DepressoLofi/IntoTheAbyss/README.md

 - Then, he found his owner crying over his dead body and he realized that he’s already dead when he went into the rabbit hole.

 ## A Dog journey to get his master's love back.
+## You May have many best friends but your dog only has one.